Nagomi Visit allows you to get off the tourist trail and eat a home-cooked meal with locals all over Japan.

 We only accept credit card payment.
 No hand-delivered cash transactions.
 The money goes directly to cover the cost of ingredients for the host and to keep our nonprofit organization running.
 Everything about our organization and how we run is about building friendships, not business transactions so the price is intentionally fixed not to influence the dynamic between guest and host.
 We intend to keep the program affordable, sustainable, and always about sharing.

-Send the request at least 10 days before your requested date.
+Send the request at least 72 hours before your requested date.
 Many of our hosts work on weekdays but we have hosts who are available during the week too so the more available dates you provide the better response.
-At the time of booking you will be able to select the one or more host and date you will like to Nagomi Visit.
+At the time of booking, you will be able to select the one or more host and date you will like to Nagomi Visit.

 We build friendships not business transactions.

 As of June 2018, more than 1000 volunteer hosts and 7000 guests from 67 countries have chosen to be a part of the Nagomi experience.
 This is because Nagomi Visit is a non-profit organization and not an online marketplace.
 We truly want you to meet that friend or family you haven't met.
 We keep hospitality genuine by screening all our hosts and keeping the pricing fixed so we know the money you pay goes to cover only very specific costs such as ingredients for the host to make your meal and operational costs for the Nagomi Visit team such as paying the server fees to run the site you are looking at right now.
 We have intentionally made it so that the price does not differ depending on the host because we know the host and guest dynamic changes to a commercial one once money changes hands.
 We have seen many hosts and guests become like family after their Nagomi Visit and we want to make sure the next person will be you.